 - blurred vision

 While not all of those symptoms account for feelings of fatigue directly, many of them may contribute to an overall feeling of being unwell.
-These persistent and uncomfortable sensations may have severe mental and physical effects that can lead to the development of fatigue.
+These persistent and uncomfortable sensations can have severe mental and physical effects that may lead to the development of fatigue.

-Some of the symptoms of diabetes might also disrupt a person’s sleep pattern.
-For example, a person with the condition may find themselves waking up several times every night to use the bathroom or get a drink.
+Some of the symptoms of diabetes may also disrupt a person’s sleep pattern.
+For example, a person with the condition can wake up several times every night to use the bathroom or get a drink.
+People with type 2 diabetes have a

 Similarly, discomfort in the limbs, hands, and feet may make it difficult for a person with diabetes to fall asleep and stay asleep.

-People with diabetes might develop complications that contribute to feelings of fatigue.
+People with diabetes can develop complications that contribute to feelings of fatigue.

-These complications typically develop in a person who has the condition when their blood sugar levels remain too high.
+These complications typically develop when blood sugar levels remain too high for a long period.

 - kidney problems, including kidney failure